webmachinelearning/webnn/explainer-device-selection.md

 ## History

-Previous discussion covered the following main topics (see References):
+Previous discussion covered the following main topics:
-- who control of context: script vs. user agent (OS);
+- who controls the execution context: script vs. user agent (OS);
 - CPU vs GPU device selection, including handling multiple GPUs;
-- how to handle NPU execution, quantization/dequantization.
+- how to handle NPU devices, quantization/dequantization.

 In [[Simplify MLContext creation #322]](https://github.com/webmachinelearning/webnn/pull/322), the proposal was to always use an explicit [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice) object to initialize a context and remove the `"gpu"` [context option](https://webmachinelearning.github.io/webnn/#dictdef-mlcontextoptions).
-Also, remove the `'high-performance"` [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference), since it was used for the GPU option which became explicit.
+Also, remove the `'high-performance"` [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference), since it was used for the GPU option, which now becomes explicit.
-Explicit GPU selection also provides clarity when there are multiple GPU devices, as implementations don't need to rely on hints such as power preference to deduce which GPU device to select.
+Explicit GPU selection also provides clarity when there are multiple GPU devices, as implementations need to use [WebGPU](https://gpuweb.github.io/gpuweb/) in order to select a [GPUAdapter](https://gpuweb.github.io/gpuweb/#gpuadapter), from where they can request a [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice) object.
-A counter-argument was that it becomes more complex to use an implementation selected default GPU, and there was value in that simplicity.
+A counter-argument was that it becomes more complex to use an implementation selected default GPU, as there is no simple way any more to tell implementations to use any GPU device for creating an [MLContext](https://webmachinelearning.github.io/webnn/#mlcontext).
+This concern could eventually be alleviated by keeping the `'high-performance"` [power preference](https://webmachinelearning.github.io/webnn/#enumdef-mlpowerpreference).

-In [[API simplification: context types, context options #302]](https://github.com/webmachinelearning/webnn/issues/302), the [proposal](https://github.com/webmachinelearning/webnn/issues/302#issuecomment-1960407195) was to make delegating device selection to the implementation should be the default behaviour and remove [device type](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype).
+In [[API simplification: context types, context options #302]](https://github.com/webmachinelearning/webnn/issues/302), the [proposal](https://github.com/webmachinelearning/webnn/issues/302#issuecomment-1960407195) was that the default behaviour should be to  delegate device selection to the implementation, and remove [device type](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype).
 However, keep the hints/options mechanism, with an improved mapping to use cases.
 For instance, device selection is not about mandating where to execute, but e.g. tell what to avoid if possible (e.g. don't use the GPU).

 In [[WebNN should support NPU and QDQ operations #623]](https://github.com/webmachinelearning/webnn/issues/623), an explicit request to support NPU device selection was discussed, along with quantization use cases.
 Several [options](https://github.com/webmachinelearning/webnn/issues/623#issuecomment-2063954107) were proposed, and the simplest one was chosen, i.e. extending the [device type enum](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype) with the `"npu"` value and update the relevant algorithms, as added in [PR #696](https://github.com/webmachinelearning/webnn/pull/696).
 However, alternative policies for error handling and fallback scenarios remained open questions.

 Later the need for explicit device selection support was challenged in [[MLContextOptions.deviceType seems unnecessary outside of conformance testing #749]](https://github.com/webmachinelearning/webnn/issues/749), with the main arguments also summarized in a W3C TPAC group meeting [presentation](https://lists.w3.org/Archives/Public/www-archive/2024Sep/att-0006/MLDeviceType.pdf).
 The main points were the following:
 - The [device type](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype) option is hard to standardize because of the heterogeneity of the compute units across various platforms, and even across their versions, for instance `"npu"` might not be a standalone option available, only a combined form of `"npu"` and `"cpu"`.
 - As for error management vs. fallback policies: fallback is preferable instead of failing, and implementations/the underlying platforms should determine the fallback type based on runtime information.
 - Implementation / browser / OS have better grasp of the system/compute/runtime/apps state then websites, therefore control should be relished to them.
 For instance, if rendering performance degrades, the implementation/underlying platform can possibly fix it the best way, not the web app.